evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

 ## 1. What's harmonic oscillator?

 Harmonic oscillator is a system frequently used to describe many different processes in physics.
 This system has a rest position called *equilibrium*.
 If we move it in any direction from the equilibrium there is force that pushes it back.
 The further away we displace the system the stronger the force in the opposite direction.
-Or, in math language, the force is opposite and proportional to the displacement *x*:
+Or if we use the math language the force is opposite and proportional to the displacement *x*:

 <div class='Equation isTextCentered'>
   <span></span>